SpeechAndBrainResearchLab/speechandbrainresearchlab.github.io/_pages/blog-list-example.md

----
+#---
-title: Blog Example - List
+#title: Blog Example - List
-subtitle: Perfect for text heavy blog posts
+#subtitle: Here is a list of research projects our members are corrently conducting.
----
+#---

-### List
+### Research Projects
 You can change your blog style in the `settings.yml` file.

 You'll find this inside the `_data` folder – this is where you can set all of the theme options.